isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-01-21-post-the-istana-turns-150.md

  <br>
 <div style="background-color: white;">
 <img src="/images/Vol-15-issue-4/the-istana-turns-150/Istana13.jpg" style="width: 100px; height: 100px;">
-<b>Wong Sher Maine</b> is a freelance writer who has written two books about the Istana: Our Istana was published in 2015, while 50 Best Kept Secrets of the Istana: People and Places was published in 2019.
+<b>Wong Sher Maine</b> is a freelance writer who has written two books about the Istana: <i>Our Istana</i> was published in 2015, while <i>50 Best Kept Secrets of the Istana: People and Places</i> was published in 2019.
 </div>

 <a href="https://biblioasia.nlb.gov.sg/vol-15/issue-4/jan-mar-2020/"><center>Back to Issue</center></a>